China displays its military strength in a parade on the 80th anniversary of the end of WWII

 “The Chinese people’s rejuvenation cannot be blocked, and the noble goal of the peaceful development of human civilization must triumph,” Xi said at the end of his speech.

-The marching formations from the People’s Liberation Army ranged from traditional army and navy units to new ones such as a cyberspace unit that is in charge of information security.
+The marching formations from the People’s Liberation Army ranged from traditional army and navy units to new ones such as a cyberspace unit that oversees information security.

-Xi said the PLA was a heroic military “the people and the Party can trust and rely on completely.”
-He also said the PLA's task was to safeguard the country’s sovereignty and unification, a reference to China’s claim over the self-ruled island of Taiwan.
+The PLA was a heroic military “the people and the Party can trust and rely on completely," Xi said, adding that the army's task was to safeguard the country’s sovereignty and unification, a reference to China’s claim over the self-ruled island of Taiwan.

 Associated Press writer Michelle L. Price in Washington contributed to this report.